Capsule Sponge Test

 What happens during my test?

 At your appointment, a nurse will go through the test with you, and answer any questions you may have.
-The nurse will then ask you to sign a consent form agreeing to the test.
+The nurse will ask you to sign a consent form agreeing to the test.

 3. 05_man_profile-1692862966.png